pt-osda/dotnet-dependency-analyzer/README.md

       "type": "boolean"
     },
     "api_cache_time": {
-      "description": "Indicates, in seconds, the amount of time the cached results used by the Proxy should be considered valid.
+      "description": "Indicates, in seconds, the amount of time the cached results should be considered valid.
 If 0 (which is the default value), there are no restrictions on the lifetime of cached results", "type": "number"
     }
   },